aws-samples/serverless-patterns/eventbridge-schedule-secret-rotation-cdk/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```

-2. Change directory to the pattern directory:
+2. Create and activate Python virtual environment.
+For instructions, please refer this [page](https://python.land/virtual-environments/virtualenv#Python_venv_activation)

+3. Install the required pacakages
      ```
+    pip install -r requirements.txt
+    ```

+4. Change directory to the pattern directory:
+    ```
     cd serverless-patterns/eventbridge-schedule-secret-rotation-cdk
     ```
-3. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the [eventbridge_schedule_secret_rotation_stack.py](/cdk/eventbridge_schedule_secret_rotation_stack.py) file:
+5. From the command line, use AWS CDK to deploy the AWS resources for the pattern as specified in the [eventbridge_schedule_secret_rotation_stack.py](/cdk/eventbridge_schedule_secret_rotation_stack.py) file:
     ```
     cdk deploy
     ```